 Medical Care Options

 The last thing I wanted to mention is something that I never thought of prior to living here and that is medical care.
-The options are beyond limited.
+The options are limited.
 When needing to go for care, you have to drive an hour or two or even more to see a specialist.
 That’s difficult with the driving conditions.
 The doctors available around here aren’t the best.

 January 2023 Update